13th MARCH 2020

 You can also leave your home directly to your children or grandchildren in your will.
 This will raise the inheritance tax bar from £325,000 to £475,000.
 Again, this is only legally possible if your entire estate is worth less than £2 million.
 Likewise, donating over 10% of your estate to charity will also lower your inheritance tax levy to 36%.

 To ensure inheritance tax doesn’t unnecessarily affect your estate, writing a will is an inexpensive solution to what might otherwise be a devastating levy on your loved ones.
 It is also better to have the knowledge that your estate is going to those you want it to, rather than be subject to the mechanics of the state.

-Kwil can help you avoid inheritance tax by helping you to make your will, simply and effectively.
+Kwil can help you manage inheritance tax by helping you to make your will, simply and effectively.